JoeySoprano420/Astra/README.md

 1. Modular Design for Reusability
 Modular programming allows users to easily structure their code into reusable blocks.
 Introduce an extended library of modules that cover various utilities: file systems, networking, encryption, and more.

+Conclusion:
+With these improvements, AstraPrime's mid-level programming acumen will be amplified exponentially, providing an incredible range of intuitive features while gradually introducing more powerful tools as developers grow their skills.
+The language will remain easy to start with, while offering rich, advanced capabilities for those wanting to take their development to the next level.